GEANT/FOD/inst/testing/nemo1/README.txt

 4.) access localhost port 443 via your web browser, with the HTTPS certfile from 3. installed (if you need to re-install a new version of this HTTPS certificate, do not forget to retract the previous version)

-If the terminal where vsmd run in foreground is closed for any reason, or vsmd therein is stopped or so, you can restart vsmd in foreground again by:
+If the terminal where vsmd runs in foreground is closed for any reason, or vsmd therein is stopped or so, you can restart vsmd in foreground again by:
 ./mynemo-docker-dind --run-vsmd-in-vsmd-container